 Further down, you will see a link to my email and a few basic links to important Napoleonic sites, as well as to the Author’s Guild, host of this site.
 If you are a writer, I strongly encourage you to join this outstanding organization.

 To the left you’ll also find links to my podcasts.
 I am especially proud of my Napoleon 101 podcast with Cameron Reilly.
-When we’re done – if we’re ever actually done – we will have covered Napoleon’s entire career and legacy.
+We have covered Napoleon’s entire career and legacy.
 We do this podcast in a conversational style, which many of our listeners say they really appreciate.
 I’m happy to tell you that this podcast has become one of the most popular in Australia (Cameron’s home base), and has listeners throughout the world.
 We are now over 50 episodes, have an iTunes rating of 4.5/5 stars, and have received many great reviews.

-Cameron and I also do the Biography Show.
-We use the same conversational style to discuss the lives of important people throughout history.
+Cameron and I also did a few episodes of the Biography Show.
+We used the same conversational style to discuss the lives of important people throughout history.

 You will also find the link to my podcast for the Napoleon for Dummies site at Wiley Publishers.
 In the podcast I discuss Napoleon’s role in European unification.